pocari/mysql2-rails-DescendantsTracker/README.md

-# if there is no ridgepole, it is not working
+# if there is no ridgepole, it is working

 ```
 docker-compose run --service-port rails